National Gallery of Iceland: History

 The National Gallery of Iceland was founded in 1884 in Copenhagen, Denmark, by Björn Bjarnarson.
 The collection consisted of donated artwork, mainly by Danish artists.

 The museum remained an independent institution from its inception in 1884 until 1916 when the Althing (the Icelandic Parliament) decided to make it a department of the National Museum of Iceland.
 In 1928 a law was passed in the Althing on the Council of Culture, and under that law the National Gallery came under the supervision of the council.

 The collection was on display at the Alþingishús (the House of Parliament) from 1885 until 1950 when it was transferred to the building of the National Museum of Iceland on Suðurgata in Reykjavík.
 There the collection was formally opened to the public in 1951, and in 1961 a law was passed making the museum fully independent.

 In 1987 the collection was moved again to Fríkirkjuvegur 7.
 The main building was erected as a freezing plant in 1916, designed by Icelandic architect Guðjón Samúelsson.
 A later addition to the building is the work of architect Garðar Halldórsson.

+The gallery holds 16,000 works in three different locations.
+In 2023, several works owned by the gallery went under inspection as supposed forgeries.

+In 2024, the country proposed a redevelopment of the gallery.